SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 However, multiplication and modulo happen to have the *same* priority as each other.
-To work out the exact evaluation order to use, we therefore need to also look at their *associativity*.
+To work out the exact evaluation order to use, we therefore need to also look at their associativity.
 Multiplication and modulo both associate with the expression to their left.
 You can think of this as adding implicit parentheses around these parts of the expression, starting from their left: